glassnekeep/Animori/README.md

 # Animori
 ### This Android application is my project for project practice in MEPHI (2nd year).
-### As for now, work is suspended until the session in university ends.
-Then it will be continued.
 ---
 ### Main features of the application
 * The user will be able to find out various information about an anime series (title) or a movie.